thundercore/developers-portal/docs-en/get-wallet.md

 ![alt-text](assets/img/new_hub_en/wallet_en.jpg)

-4. You can contact us or Log out on the Settings page.
+4. You can check out announcement, change your wallet language or set up the passcode on the Settings page.

 ![alt-text](assets/img/new_hub_en/setting_en.PNG)